Exercise Helps Prevent Hearing Loss

 But other times, there is damage to these ear parts, otosclerosis or other destructive issues at hand.

 Exposure to loud noise at any point can certainly increase the risk of hearing loss during these years.
 People in occupations exposed to loud noise report higher incidence of hearing loss, for example.
 This includes those in the building trades, mining trades, transportation industry along with musicians.

 Is there anything we can do to help prevent hearing loss?
 The research says yes.

-In a previous article, we discussed the research indicating that some types of hearing problems may be improved by the use of pine bark extract.
+Research also indicates that some types of hearing may be improved with pine bark extract.
 This also indicates the possibility that antioxidant intake may reduce hearing loss.